instadeepai/jumanji/README.md

 ```bash
 pip install git+https://github.com/instadeepai/jumanji.git
 ```
-Jumanji has been tested on Python 3.8, 3.9.
+Jumanji has been tested on Python 3.8 and 3.9.
 Note that because the installation of JAX differs depending on your hardware accelerator, we advise users to explicitly install the correct JAX version (see the [official installation guide](https://github.com/google/jax#installation)).

-**Rendering:** Matplotlib is used for rendering the `BinPack` and `Snake` environments.
+**Rendering:** Matplotlib is used for rendering all the environments.
 To visualize the environments you will need a GUI backend.
 For example, on Linux, you can install Tk via: `apt-get install python3-tk`, or using conda: `conda install tk`.
-Check out [Matplotlib backends](https://matplotlib.org/stable/users/explain/backends.html) for a list of backends you could use.
+Check out [Matplotlib backends](https://matplotlib.org/stable/users/explain/backends.html) for a list of backends you can use.

 ## Quickstart ⚡